 Wash your car at a car wash.
 Commercial car washes must treat the soapy water so that is has less impact on water quality.
 If you wash your car at home, use only biodegradable cleaning products.

 Did you know that approximately 50 million Christmas trees are purchased in the US each year?
 Of these, close to 30 million end up taking up space in our landfills.
 This costs us money maintaining existing landfills and creating new ones.
 There is a better way–recycle your tree.
-Howard County’s Merry Mulch Your Holiday Tree Program offers curbside collection in some areas and 11 drop-off sites for those not serviced by curb side collection until 1/21/11.
+Howard County’s Merry Mulch Your Holiday Tree Program offers curbside collection in some areas.
 Year-round recycling is available at the yard waste drop off site at Alpha Ridge.
 Start small by thinking globally and acting locally.
 Begin with what you are able to do and soon you will build the capacity to take on more.

 Leaving pet waste on the ground allows harmful bacteria and nutrients to wash into storm drains and eventually into Columbia’s streams and lakes.
 Remember to pick up waste and dispose of it properly.
 Flushing pet waste is the best disposal method.

 Cleaning up autumn leaves doesn’t have to be a big chore.
 Turn that mound of leaves into beneficial mulch and feel good about doing your part to turn waste into a usable product that nurtures your garden and keeps nutrients out of our lakes and streams.